By Paul Taylor

-Eating seaweed for hair loss might be worth a shot depending upon which which type of hair loss it is.
+Eating seaweed for hair loss issues might be worth a shot depending upon which type of hair loss it is.
 The three conditions below are probably the most likely ones that can be treated by adding seaweed to your diet.

 This is the most common type of hair loss affecting men and women, and is usually known as male pattern baldness.

 Seaweeds such as wakame (a type of kelp) contain certain substances called alginates, some of which can reduce fat absorption in the gut by up to 25%.

-This type of hair loss has long been associated with the hormone DHT (dihydrotestosterone).
+That's because, this type of hair loss has long been associated with the hormone DHT (dihydrotestosterone).
 And saturated fats in your diet can eventually get converted into DHT.

 So, if you regularly consume way more calories than your body needs (and don’t burn it off through exercise), it may well be that the amount of alginate you get from eating seaweed simply can't cope with the sheer amount of fat your body produces.

 But there's another way in which seaweed might help with this problem.
 Seaweed also contains iodine.

 Of course, whether or not iodine and alginate can together counteract the negative effects of too many calories and too much saturated fat is unclear.

-Eating seaweed for hair loss caused by a deficiency in one or more of the nutrients that seaweed contains is not a bad idea.
+Eating seaweed for hair loss caused by a deficiency in one or more of the nutrients seaweed contains is not a bad idea.

-So if you suffer from chronic telogen effluvium, which is caused by an iron deficiency, or hypothyroidism, which can sometimes be connected to an iodine deficiency, it may well be that you can address your hair loss problem, at least to some extent, simply by consuming some seaweed on a regular basis.
+So if you suffer from chronic telogen effluvium (which is caused by an iron deficiency) or hypothyroidism (which is sometimes connected to an iodine deficiency), it may well be that you can address your hair loss problem, at least to some extent, simply by consuming seaweed on a regular basis.